ArduPilot/MethodicConfigurator/QUICKSTART.md

 - Press *Upload selected params to FC, and advance to next param file* (marked with the big red number 7),
 - Repeat from the top until the program automatically closes.

-## 7. Use the *ArduPilot Methodic Configurator* software after having created a vehicle from template
+## 7. Use the *ArduPilot Methodic Configurator* software after having created a vehicle from a template

 1. Connect the flight controller to the computer using a USB cable.
 1. Wait at least 7 seconds.